jhawe/jhawe.github.io/_posts/2019-08-08-gigabyte-aorus-bios-update.md

 > NOTE 2: Be aware that not every mobo supports the new Ryzens from the start and that a firmware update might be required!

 ## Problem description
 After downloading the (what I thought..) *correct*  BIOS version, every time I entered the BIOS and tried to flash the BIOS (pressing F8 to access the Q-Flash utility)
-I go the 'BIOS ID check error'.. that. sucked.
+I got the 'BIOS ID check error'.. that sucked, as you can imagine.
 Even after trying several different BIOS versions in addition to a collection of different USB devices (which is suggested in some online forums), I couldn't get the new BIOS version to install (original was F30, my target version was F40 to enable the 3rd Gen Ryzen).